cgoncalves94/StarlingBank-Technical-Challenge/Readme.md

 ## Note

-This application assumes that the Starling API responds with JSON data in a specific format.
-If the API response format changes, the application may not work as expected.
+The application's functionality is dependent on the Starling Bank API's current schema.
+Any changes to the API may require updates to the application code.